 - -To increase the capacity of legal advocates in Asia Pacific to campaign for women’s legal rights

 - -To change one identified law, policy or practice in the region to advance women’s legal rights.

-Deadline of applications is on 24 September 2018 Asia Pacific Forum on Women, Law and Development (APWLD) and the Public Foundation “Development of Civil Society” are inviting applications for the 1st Central Asia Sub-Regional...
+The deadline of applications for this programme has been closed.
+Asia Pacific Forum on Women, Law and Development (APWLD) and the Public Foundation “Development of Civil Society” are inviting applications for the 1st Central...